-Today, the Biden administration nominated Merrick Garland, chief judge of the U.S. Court of Appeals, to lead the Department of Justice (DOJ) as the nation’s top lawyer.
-Earthjustice is pleased with this nomination, because we need an AG who supports environmental enforcement and is committed to addressing racial injustice.
+On March 10, the Senate voted to confirm Merrick Garland to lead the Department of Justice as the nation’s top lawyer.
+Earthjustice is pleased with Garland’s confirmation, because we need an attorney general who supports environmental enforcement and is committed to addressing racial injustice.

 “Judge Garland has shown a relentless commitment to justice throughout his career,” says Sam Sankar, senior vice president of programs at Earthjustice.
 “We are confident he will ensure that the Justice Department renews its commitment to ensuring that the federal government follows the law and enforcing the law on behalf of everyone in the country.”